HOW TO PASS THE 11 + KENT TEST: ENGLISH

-If you and your child are considering a grammar school placement in Kent, your child will need to pass the Kent Test.
+If you and your child are considering a grammar school placement in Kent, your child will need to pass the Kent grammar school 11 + assessment..

-The Kent Test is an assessment which will test all of the vital skills and knowledge required for a grammar school student.
+This assessment will test all of the vital skills and knowledge required for a grammar school student.

-Although passing the Kent Test does not automatically guarantee your child a placement in a grammar school, your child will be one step closer to securing their placement.
+Although passing the test does not automatically guarantee your child a placement in a Kent grammar school, your child will be one step closer to securing their placement.

 Acceptance into grammar schools will all depend on a child’s scores.
-With the use of our Kent Test: English guide, we will be able to help your child improve their test scores in the English part of the 11+ assessment.
+With the use of our download guide, we will be able to help your child improve their test scores in the English part of the 11+ assessment.

-Before we provide you with some sample 11+ test questions, you need to understand what the Kent Test is, who is expected to take it, and how to improve your chances of securing a grammar school placement.
+Before we provide you with some sample 11+ test questions, you need to understand what the test is, who is expected to take it, and how to improve your chances of securing a grammar school placement.

 At the end of year 6, students will be entering the secondary school phase.
 Each student will need to apply for a state school, whether that being:

 If your child wishes to apply to a grammar school in Kent, they will be expected to sit the Kent Test.
 This test will assess whether or not that student is ‘suitable’ for a placement in a grammar school.